iszczesniak/taw/actions2.md

 In the original example, the actions were expressed by
 nominalizations: destabilization, and tendency.
-In the revised example, we expressed the actions by verbs (destabilize, and tend), and used conjunctions to walk readers through our reasoning.
+In the revised example, we expressed the actions by verbs (destabilize, and tend), and used conjunctions to walk the readers through our reasoning.

 # Conclusion